This post may contain affiliate links. Please read my disclosure policy.

 - You can keep in the refrigerator for about a week, or freeze it in containers or ziplock bags.

-Toast dipped in apple sauce is still a favorite breakfast for us – a childhood combo of which we will never get tire, I’m sure.
-It’s also really good mixed into yogurt or hot cereal.
+Toast dipped in apple sauce is still a favorite breakfast for us – a childhood combo of which we will never get tired, I’m sure.
+Apple sauce is also wonderful on hot cereal or yogurt.
+And it’s a very common accompaniment to dishes containing pork.